Hackamac007/Network-Automation/README.md

 ```

 ## Network details
-I used Cisco CSR1000v and Cisco XRv9000 in this network, as explained in
+I used Cisco CSR1000v and Cisco XRv9000 in this network.
-the Globomantics background.
 Software versions are shown below.

 ```
 CSR1000v - Cisco IOS XE Software, Version 16.09.02